Offering a custom partner connector

 padding scheme PKCS1 v1.5, signature hash algorithm: SHA1. - Generate an access token using the

-<datalens_key_version>:<partner_key_version>:<encrypted_data>:<signature>format, where:datalens_key_versionandpartner_key_versionare key versions.encrypted_datais the Base64-encoded encrypted JSON (from Step 2.2).signatureis the Base64-encoded encrypted message signature (from Step 2.3).
+<datalens_key_version>:<partner_key_version>:<encrypted_data>:<signature>format, where:datalens_key_versionandpartner_key_version: Key versions.encrypted_data: Base64-encoded encrypted JSON file (from Step 2.2).signature: Base64-encoded encrypted message signature (from Step 2.3).

 Python code to generate the access token

-import json from base64 import b64encode, b64decode from cryptography.hazmat.primitives import serialization from cryptography.hazmat.primitives import hashes from cryptography.hazmat.primitives.asymmetric import padding public_key_datalens_pem = '''-----BEGIN PUBLIC KEY-----...''' # DataLens public RSA key. private_key_partner_pem = '''-----BEGIN RSA PRIVATE KEY-----...''' # Your private RSA key. datalens_key_version, partner_key_version = '1', '1' # Key versions. data = json.dumps({'db_name': 'db_name_123'}) # JSON with the user database in the ClickHouse® cluster. public_key_datalens = serialization.load_pem_public_key(public_key_datalens_pem.encode()) private_key_partner = serialization.load_pem_private_key( private_key_partner_pem.encode(), password=None, ) ciphertext = public_key_datalens.encrypt(data.encode(), padding.PKCS1v15()) # Encrypted JSON message with the user database. signature = private_key_partner.sign(ciphertext, padding.PKCS1v15(), hashes.SHA1()) # Encrypted message signature. access_token = ':'.join(( datalens_key_version, partner_key_version, b64encode(ciphertext).decode(encoding='utf-8'), b64encode(signature).decode(encoding='utf-8'), )) - Generate a JSON with the client database name, e.g.,
+import json from base64 import b64encode, b64decode from cryptography.hazmat.primitives import serialization from cryptography.hazmat.primitives import hashes from cryptography.hazmat.primitives.asymmetric import padding public_key_datalens_pem = '''-----BEGIN PUBLIC KEY-----...''' # DataLens public RSA key. private_key_partner_pem = '''-----BEGIN RSA PRIVATE KEY-----...''' # Your private RSA key. datalens_key_version, partner_key_version = '1', '1' # Key versions. data = json.dumps({'db_name': 'db_name_123'}) # JSON file with the user database in the ClickHouse® cluster. public_key_datalens = serialization.load_pem_public_key(public_key_datalens_pem.encode()) private_key_partner = serialization.load_pem_private_key( private_key_partner_pem.encode(), password=None, ) ciphertext = public_key_datalens.encrypt(data.encode(), padding.PKCS1v15()) # Encrypted JSON message with the user database. signature = private_key_partner.sign(ciphertext, padding.PKCS1v15(), hashes.SHA1()) # Encrypted message signature. access_token = ':'.join(( datalens_key_version, partner_key_version, b64encode(ciphertext).decode(encoding='utf-8'), b64encode(signature).decode(encoding='utf-8'), )) - Generate a JSON file with the customer’s database name, e.g.,

 -

-User steps for a connector
+User guide for a connector

 -